info@soley.world @SOLEY.WORLD

 This body of work is a call to reflect on how our environments shape our habits, our health, and our collective well-being—and how food access, or the lack of it, continues to impact Black communities across the U.S.

-Emmanuel Massillon is a conceptual artist whose multidisciplinary practice spans painting, performance, sound, and sculpture.
+Emmanuel Massillon (b.
+1998, Washington, D.C.; lives in Baltimore, Maryland) is a conceptual artist whose multidisciplinary practice spans painting, performance, sound, and sculpture.
 His work critically examines race, identity, and culture, particularly as they relate to people of African descent.
 Growing up in Washington D.C.’s inner city, Massillon’s experiences shape his artistic lens, challenging conventional narratives and offering fresh perspectives on everyday life and politically charged subjects.
 His work serves as both a critique and a celebration—interrogating power structures while amplifying the resilience, ingenuity, and creativity found within marginalized communities.

 Massillon has exhibited internationally, with museum exhibitions in France, Italy, and China.
 His work is held in the permanent collections of the Baltimore Museum of Art, C21 Museum, The Flint Institute of Arts and Virginia Museum of Fine Arts.
 Through his evolving practice, he continues to push the boundaries of conceptual art, bridging personal and collective histories while redefining how Black culture is represented and preserved in contemporary art spaces.